julienbarrier/.github/README.md

   Find me on twitter!
 </a><br /><br />

-Hi, I'm Julien Barrier, currently PhD student in Condensed Matter Physics at The University of Manchester.
+Hi, I'm Julien Barrier.
+I'm a Condensed Matter Physicist at The University of Manchester.
 Here are some of the projects I'm working on, involving physics and lab task automation.

 ### languages
 ![Python](https://img.shields.io/badge/-Python-000?&logo=Python&logoColor=3776AB)